ShvetanAnand/Assignment-5-/README.md

 For this I have chosen to make a gaming list (with gamery aesthetic and apperance ) in which anyone can add their opinions of best games to play
 \
 \
-I have created 2 main screens here which include GameForm and GameList using the help of the shared tutorial
+I have created 2 main screens here which include GameForm and GameList using the help of Part 2 of the shared tutorial which taught the working of redux with hooks
 \
 \
 A detailed video of the app functioning is uploaded in the youtube link : https://www.youtube.com/watch?v=skQoTuPV3JM